jeffreyz6002/Freshmen-Year-Projects/README.md

  -  This assignment uses a self-implemented doubly-linked list.
 It simulates a department store that is based by every item you add's RFID (Radio Frequency Identification) tag.

 ### Elevator Queues
  - This assignment is a simulator that uses a BooleanSource, which is used to create a probability of whether an event will happen.
-The queue, used by an LinkedList, handles elevator request.
+These events are kept track of with a queue for each individual elevator.

 ### Playlist Operations
  - This assignment utlizes a self-implemented queue to display desired songs to be played in order.
 This program functions much like an audio player where the user can search songs via categories.